Make money, do good: women and young invest with purpose

 The pictures showed that Western brands had people in their supply chain working in unsafe conditions, raising awareness about corporate responsibility.

 “There is nowhere to hide for unethical companies.
-The lowest income people in the world now have smartphones and they are one or two clicks away from a journalist,” said Barrow.
+The lowest income people in the world now have smartphones and they are one or two clicks away from a journalist,” said Gifford.

+The amount of money going into impact investing increased by 18 percent annually between 2013 and 2015, according to the Global Impact Investing Network, which monitors market activity.